-- processed for limited purposes

-- adequate, relevant and not excessive
+- processed for limited purposes - adequate, relevant and not excessive

 - accurate

 - kept no longer than necessary

 - processed in accordance with the data subject's rights

 - secure.

-Electronic information records, stored on CPOMS, will be password protected and only made available to relevant individuals.
+CPOMS electronic information is password protected and entries regarding safeguarding only made available to relevant individuals.